Categories

 Thanks to my friends in Holland!

-Big thanks to NANAI (Netherlands Association for North American Indians) for inviting me to speak and show my work at the 40th Anniversary celebration of the organization.
+Big thanks to NANAI (Netherlands Association for the North American Indian) for inviting me to speak and show my work at the 40th Anniversary celebration of the organization.
 It was truly an honor!
 Also, gratitude for the kindness, generosity and hospitality to all who I met in Holland.

 Thank you!